hasindu2008/f5c/README.md

 On OS X : brew install hdf5
 ```

-If you cannot install HDF5 system wide, you can build it locally by skipping `scripts/install-hts.sh` and `./configure ` .However, building HDF5 takes ages.
+If you cannot install HDF5 system wide, you can build it locally by skipping `scripts/install-hts.sh` and `./configure`.
+However, building HDF5 takes ages.

 Building from the Github repository additionally requires `autoreconf` which can be installed on ubuntu using `sudo apt-get install autoconf`.
 Other building options are detailed [here](building.md).